tamylaa/clodo-framework/README.md

 ## Philosophy

-Just like Lego bricks snap together to build anything you can imagine, this framework provides the base components that your services snap into.
+Just like Clodo bricks snap together to build anything you can imagine, this framework provides the base components that your services snap into.
 Focus on your business logic while the framework handles the infrastructure, configuration, and deployment patterns.

 ## � Incremental Adoption